Skip to content

 Jessica Gerald, MPH

 Jessica leads study coordination efforts for the VOICES of Black Women Study.
-This involves working with partner organizations, volunteers, and Ambassadors to support recruitment efforts.
+This involves working with volunteers and Ambassadors to support recruitment efforts.
 She has previous experience supporting community-based research focused on health equity in Atlanta, GA.
 She also has experience building mutually beneficial relationships between public health organizations.

 Jeshondria McCrary, BS